 (a) The exchange has established appropriate written standards for access to its services including requirements to ensure

-(i) participants are appropriately registered as applicable under Ontario securities laws or Ontario commodity futures laws, or exempted from these requirements,
+(i) participants are appropriately registered as applicable under Ontario securities laws, or exempted from these requirements,

 (ii) the competence, integrity and authority of systems users, and